Chaitanyachavali/PEcAn-task/README.md

 * `bonus.R` is a shiny application which has all features/functionalities exsisting in `main.R`.
 Addition to those some bonus features are included which are listed below.
   * Visualizing temperature uncertainty on the same graph [Tab 1]
-  * Visualizing temperature uncertainty on the same graph [Tab 2]

 * `prev_work` consists files which were developed before starting actual technical task [This can be completely ignored].
   * `shiny_app.R` is a shiny application to visualize various sample distributions